 An inclusive national health insurance plan

 Considering that the majority of the 0.9 million persons with disability in Kenya live in dire situations caused by the negative impact of their disabilities, it makes it hard for them to be able to access the specialized medical care they need.
 This only makes them more vulnerable and unable to live a dignified life.
-The government should consider streamlining NHIF and expanding its scope to cover specialized care that results from o a disability.
-Doing so will enhance the health of PWDs and give them a chance to live a decent life.
+The government should consider streamlining NHIF and expanding its scope to cover specialized care that results from a disability.
+Doing so will enhance the health of persons with disabilities and give them a chance to live a decent life.

 An inclusive public transport system

 As it is now, the Kenyan public transport system is discriminative against persons with disabilities.
 The system is very unfriendly to this group of people making mobility a challenge . persons with disabilities struggle to get a reliable means of transport and most of the time they end up using private means, which come with a huge economic burden.
 On the occasions that persons with disabilities have to use a public means of transport, they are perceived as a burden and are often abused, mistreated, harassed, and even overcharged by the matatu operators.

 Such humiliating and dehumanizing experiences leave the affected persons traumatized and they often tend to withdraw, avoiding any interactions or hassles that would require them to travel.
 Such actions have a ripple effect as such persons miss out on opportunities for personal development, such as employment, thus resulting in dependency.